CBS NEWS -CAMILO MONTOYA-GALVEZ/BARRIE 360

 An exact date for the reopening has not yet been determined.

-Tuesday’s announcement is likely to be welcomed by Mexican and Canadian travelers, as well as U.S. border community leaders, who have been urging the Biden administration for months to lift the travel limits, which have hurt local economies that rely on tourism and commerce.
+Tuesday’s announcement is likely to be welcomed by Mexican and Canadian travellers, as well as U.S. border community leaders, who have been urging the Biden administration for months to lift the travel limits, which have hurt local economies that rely on tourism and commerce.

 The existing border restrictions were set to expire on Oct.
 21, but will now be extended until the new rules go into effect.